 And we all know we bake mostly for the street-cred.
 You’re welcome.

-This pie requires some simultaneous work.
+This sweet potato pie recipe requires some simultaneous work.
 First the peeled and diced sweet potatoes simmer away with water on the stovetop.
 While those work away, we break the butter down into the flour for pie crust.

 My friend Jon taught me to use a potato masher to break butter into flour.
 That’s smarts.